Khahi Ngamba: March to the Khasi Hills

-Wearing colorful martial dress, the king prayed to Sri Govinda and Nongda Lairen Pakhangba before departing with the best Meitei soldiers.
+Wearing colourful martial dress, the king prayed to Sri Govinda and Nongda Lairen Pakhangba before departing with the best Meitei soldiers.
 The force first stopped at Sylhet, where a British officer welcomed them.
 After hearing the situation, Gambhir Singh sent a warning to the Khasi king, asking him to stop obstructing the British.

 The Khasi king replied by asking Gambhir Singh to delay his actions, saying that both of them were descendants of the solar race.
 Gambhir Singh ignored this request and prepared his forces to attack the Khasi stronghold from different sides.

 Battle

 A heavy exchange of gunfire took place between the Khasi forces and the combined Meitei and British forces.
 This was followed by hand-to-hand combat.
 Through the courage of Gambhir Singh and his soldiers, the Khasiyas were defeated.
 Their king and leading figures were captured and handed over to the British.

 The rest of the text describes Gambhir Singh’s role in supporting Vaisnavism in the Sylhet region and helping the Cacharis rebuild their villages.